Breast cancer genes

 The National Institute for Health and Care Excellence (NICE) has approved tamoxifen and raloxifene for women at high or moderate risk of developing breast cancer.
 NICE says that women with an increased risk should talk to their doctor about taking either tamoxifen or raloxifene for 5 years as a possible way of lowering their risk.
 Both of these drugs have side effects including increasing the risk of developing blood clots and strokes.
 So, NICE do not recommend them if you have had a blood clot or are at risk of developing one.
 Tamoxifen also slightly increases the risk of womb cancer.

-There is information about research looking into drugs which may prevent breast cancer on the page about research into preventing and diagnosing breast cancer.
+There is information about research looking into drugs which may prevent breast cancer on the page about research into causes and prevention of breast cancer.
 Making a decision about what to do is not easy.
 It can help to find out as much information as possible about your risk and the different options as well as the pros and cons of each.

 There is more information about faulty breast cancer genes on the page about research into finding and preventing breast cancer.
 You can also go to the Cancer Research UK welcome page and search for 'breast cancer genes' to find further information on our website.